Divorced After 12 Years? You Can Claim Half Your Ex’s Social Security Without His Knowledge

 A 66-year-old woman divorced 12 years ago after a 14-year marriage has a Social Security benefit of about $1,200 a month at her full retirement age (FRA) of 67.
 Her ex-husband, the higher earner, receives roughly $3,200 monthly.
 What she may not realize is that she can claim on his earnings record without his knowledge or cooperation, leaving his check untouched.

-This blind spot appears routinely in retirement forums.
-Most people on these platforms assume the door closed when the marriage ended, but the divorced-spouse benefit remains intact for years afterward.
+This blind spot shows up constantly in retirement forums.
+Most people on these platforms assume the door closed when the marriage ended, but the divorced-spouse benefit stays intact for years afterward and can be worth thousands of dollars annually.

 The rule that changes the math